 Stream signatures were also affected by channel bank type.
 We expected steep topographic breaks to reduce the transmission of aquatic subsidies beyond these boundaries (Fig. 1).
 Indeed, the data suggest that levees, terraced floodplains, and steep, tall banks do act to concentrate aquatic resources at the stream-side of the topographic break, amplifying the subsidy effect at these borders and boundaries.
-Adult aquatic macroinvertebrates were caught at equal or even greater densities at these breaks than at the water’s edge, a pattern not observed in the absence of these breaks (Appendix B: Fig. B2).
+Adult aquatic macroinvertebrates were caught at equal or even greater densities at these breaks than at the water’s edgewhereas landscapes without these breaks exhibited a unimodal decline with distance from water’s edge (Appendix B: Fig. B2).
 As a result, predator percent aquatic food web values from stable isotope analysis and predator abundance*biomass data both showed significant increases at the topographic breaks for most sites, which appeared as discontinuities in the decay curves (Figs. 3, 4).

 In general, if a topographic break in the profile of the lateral transect was 1–2 m from the stream (such as a near bank levee or floodplain terrace), effect sizes remained near 100% aquatic from the bank up to the leading edge of the topographic break, and only declined on the other side.
 In contrast, at sites with levees that were offset from the bank by several meters or more, effect sizes decreased from the water’s edge to just before the levee, then spiked by an average of 200% at the levee edge (above their model-expected value for that distance), and subsequently decreased again beyond the levee.
 This was the case even for levees offset by > 100 m from the banks (Fig. 4).
 As a result of these discontinuities, sites with levees and terraces had larger stream signatures than those with more gradual banks (Table 4).
 In essence, topographic breaks facilitated the incorporation of aquatic energy into terrestrial food webs, extending the detectable distance of a stream signature even farther into the terrestrial landscape.

 Similar to levees, changes in terrestrial vegetation at the boundary between more sparse riparian vegetation to dense forest acted as a barrier that concentrated adult aquatic invertebrates (Fig. 3).
 As with the topographic breaks, these forest boundaries had a strong effect on results, suggesting that terrestrial arthropod predators capitalized on the amplified aquatic subsidy resources at these locations.
 The effect of these forest boundaries was consistent across sites and large (Fig. 5), to the extent that samples collected at or beyond the forest edge had to be precluded from stream signature calculations to allow stream signature curve fitting.
-As such, the overall stream signature values reported here should probably be viewed as conservative underestimates of the true distance at which aquatic subsidies can be important in terrestrial food webs.
+As such, the overall stream signature values reported here should probably be viewed as conservative estimates of the true distance at which aquatic subsidies supportterrestrial food webs.
 Certainly, the data suggest that aquatic subsidies are an important component of food webs at the forest boundary, which was often 100 m or more away from the stream.